Adam Reed: Companies

 Reed and Thompson formed 70/30 Productions when they created Sealab 2021, one of the first original series for Adult Swim.
 The company's name came from the plan that Reed would do 70% of the writing and 30% of the producing, with Thompson doing the reverse.

 The pair became known for their work on a number of other Adult Swim projects, including Frisky Dingo, which aired for several years after Sealab 2021 was cancelled.

-In 2009, Reed and Thompson closed 70/30 Productions and formed Floyd County Productions to produce Reed's new project, the FX Network series Archer.
-The company not only develops exclusive programming but also creates content for other media, including the television shows Atlanta, Legion, Fargo, Goliath and It’s Always Sunny in Philadelphia.
+In 2009, Reed and Thompson closed 70/30 Productions and formed Floyd County Productions to produce Reed's new project, the FX/FXX series Archer.
+The company not only develops exclusive programming but also creates content for other media, including the television shows Atlanta, Legion, Fargo, Goliath and It's Always Sunny in Philadelphia.
+In 2020, After numerous years of hard work, Reed decided to officially retire and sold the remainder of the company to Thompson.

 Archer

 After the cancellation of Frisky Dingo in 2008, Reed took a vacation to Spain to brainstorm ideas for a new project.
 His experience traversing the Vía de la Plata, and people-watching in Plaza Mayor in nearby Salamanca, enabled him to conceptualize his vision of Archer.
 Reed recalled in an interview:

 Nevertheless, he believed developing a sitcom with the theme of global espionage was inevitable given his proclivity for adventure-driven comedy.
 Archer was originally pitched under the working title Duchess.

 Archer draws inspiration from a variety of sources, including the James Bond franchise, OSS 117: Cairo, Nest of Spies (2006), and The Pink Panther franchise.
 The show's hallmarks include reference-heavy humor, rapid-fire dialogue, and meta-comedy.
 Archer is produced using limited animation and takes its visual style from mid-century comic art.
 The cast members record their lines individually, and the show regularly employs guest actors and actresses for supporting characters.
-There have been 127 episodes broadcast in the show's history.
+There have been 145 episodes broadcast in the show's history.

-Archer has received positive reviews from critics and won awards, including three Primetime Emmy Awards and four Critics Choice Awards.
+Archer has received positive reviews from critics and won awards, including four Primetime Emmy Awards, four Critics Choice Awards, and three Clio Awards.
 The series has also received 15 Annie Award nominations, among others, for outstanding achievement in animation, writing, direction, and voice acting.